 17" Widescreen Monitor: 7 to 21 feet.

 19" Widescreen Monitor: 8 to 23 feet.

 20" Widescreen Monitor: 9 to 24 feet.

 22" Widescreen Monitor: 10 to 26.5 feet.

 32" Widescreen Monitor: 13 to 30 feet.

-Currently, you can calibrate the Sharp VA v4 software for the above effective viewing distances in both Mirror and Direct views (6" increments).
+Currently, you can calibrate the Sharp VA v4 and v5 software for the above effective viewing distances in both Mirror and Direct views (6" increments).